-Gen AI has taken over the world rapidly, and the travel industry is no exception.
-According to Quinn’s overview, Booking.com, Expedia, Priceline, and Tripadvisor have released their own AI-based trip planners, and there seems to be no stopping this tidal wave of Gen AI in travel due to the great potential of AI to impact tourism in several ways:
+Booking.com, Expedia, Priceline, and Tripadvisor have released their own AI-based trip planners, and there seems to be no stopping this tidal wave of Gen AI in travel due to the great potential of AI to impact tourism in several ways.

-For a full guide to starting your AI journey and the key questions to ask vendors — read on!
+For a full guide to starting your AI journey and the key questions to ask vendors, read on!
+We’ll cover the main use cases, pain points, opportunities, and challenges and list the best tool options to get.

 How is Generative AI transforming the tourism industry?

+Gen AI is changing the industry by automating the generation of personalized itineraries, enhancing the efficiency of resourcing, and improving customer engagement through aspects of the travel journey.
 Amadeus reports that almost half (46%) of travel organizations consider Generative AI as their leading technology investment.
-Ilieva et al. show that Gen AI is changing the industry by automating the generation of personalized itineraries, enhancing the efficiency of resourcing, and improving customer engagement through aspects of the travel journey.

 Research shows that leading AI chatbots, tailored for planning itineraries, were able to achieve over 90% effectiveness in planning a varied type of trip.
-All this is possible thanks to advanced mechanisms analyzing the experience richness, traveler preferences, and budgets — both for tourist organisations and independent travelers.
+All this is possible thanks to advanced mechanisms analyzing the experience richness, traveler preferences, and budgets, both for tourist organizations and independent travelers.

 Common pain points in travel and how Gen AI can help